k8scarcella/CICD-Cybersecurity/content/en/Community/_index.md

 ### Creating an issue

-If you've found a problem in the best practices content, but you're not sure how to fix it yourself, please create an issue in the [CI/CD Cybersecurity][https://github.com/cdfoundation/CICD-Cybersecurity/issues].
+If you've found a problem in the best practices content, but you're not sure how to fix it yourself, please create an issue in the [CI/CD Cybersecurity repository](https://github.com/cdfoundation/CICD-Cybersecurity/issues).

 You can also create an issue about a specific page by clicking the **Create Issue** button in the top right hand corner of the page.